 Seychelles is a gem in the Indian Ocean, comprising 115 islands offering the ultimate tropical vacation.
 The main islands in Seychelles are Mahé, Praslin, and La Digue, and you can move between them by ferry.

-Seychelles boasts many splendid beaches featuring white sand embracing pristine azure waters, inviting for swimming.
+Seychelles boasts many splendid beaches with white sand and pristine azure waters that are inviting for swimming.
 You can relax on the shores and take in the scenic views of the ocean before your eyes.
 Diving is also superb in Seychelles and promises a fun underwater adventure among the flourishing coral reefs.

-Seychelles is also home to many protected nature reserves by UNESCO, such as Vallée de Mai Forest on Praslin Island, beautifully littered with giant palms.
-La Digue island is another excellent place for hiking and biking as it barely has any motor vehicles.
+Seychelles is also home to many protected nature reserves by UNESCO, such as Vallée de Mai Forest on Praslin Island, which is beautifully littered with giant palms.
+La Digue Island is another excellent place for hiking and biking, as it barely has any motor vehicles.

 How to Get There?